 A doctor may suspect, from your symptoms and a physical examination, that you have 'scarring' of the liver (cirrhosis).
 (For example, a doctor may detect that your liver is enlarged or that you are retaining fluid.)
 A doctor may especially think of cirrhosis as a cause of your symptoms if you have a history of heavy alcohol drinking or have had a previous episode of hepatitis.

 Blood tests may show abnormal liver function.
-See separate leaflet called Liver Function Tests for more details.
-An ultrasound scan (or a CT scan or MRI scan) may show that you have a damaged liver.
+See the separate leaflet called Liver Function Tests for more details.
+An ultrasound scan (or a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan) may show that you have a damaged liver.
 To confirm the diagnosis, a small sample (biopsy) of the liver may be taken to be looked at under the microscope.
-See separate leaflet called Liver Biopsy for more details.
-The scarring of the liver and damage to liver cells can be seen on a biopsy.
+See the separate leaflet called Liver Biopsy for more details.
+The scarring of the liver and the damage to liver cells can be seen on a biopsy.

 If the underlying cause of the cirrhosis is not clear, further tests may be done to clarify the cause.
 For example, to check for antibodies to hepatitis viruses, to check for autoantibodies that may have attacked your liver cells, to look in a blood sample for excess iron or copper, etc.